Research staff

 María del Pilar García Mayo

-I am a Full Professor of English Language and Linguistics (promoted in 2003) in the Department of English and German Philology at the University of the Basque Country, of which I have been the Head since February 2016.
+I am a Full Professor of English Language and Linguistics (promoted in 2003) in the Department of English and German Philology, Translation and Interpretation at the University of the Basque Country, of which I was the Head (2016-2024).
+I am also an Honorary Professor at University College London (UK) and an Honorary Consultant for the Shanghai Center for Research in English Language Education (SCRELE).
 After obtaining my undergraduate degree in Germanic Philology at the Universidad de Santiago de Compostela, I was awarded a Fulbright-Hays scholarship to pursue a Master’s degree in Teaching English to speakers of other languages (TESOL) and Linguistics at the University of Iowa (USA), which I obtained in 1989.
 Thanks to the financial support of the Department of Linguistics and the Department of Spanish and Portuguese at the same university, I obtained a Ph.D. in Theoretical Linguistics (with a focus on morphosyntax) in June 1993 (thesis: On certain null operator constructions in English and Spanish).
 While at the University of Iowa, I was awarded the Outstanding Teaching Assistant Award.

 Since 2009 I have been the director of the MA program Language Acquisition in Multilingual Settings (http://www.ehu.eus/en/web/lams/aurkezpena) with access to doctoral studies (Ph.D.).
-The Ph.D. program was awarded Distinction of Excellence by the Spanish Ministry of Education.
-I was also the International Relations representative of the Spanish Association of Applied Linguistics (AESLA) and a member of the AILA (International Association of Applied Linguistics) Executive Board – International Committee (EBIC) (2011-2017).
+I was the coordinator of several Ph.D. programs in my Department for several years (1998-2013).
+I was also the International Relations representative of the Spanish Association of Applied Linguistics (AESLA) and a member of the AILA (International Association of Applied Linguistics) Executive Board – International Committee (EBIC) (2011-2017) and member of its Research Network coordinator, and currently belong to the finance committee of the Early Language Learning Research Association (ELLRA – https://ellra.org/).
 I am also an assessor for ANEP (Spanish Evaluation and Foresight Agency) and ANECA (Spanish National Agency of Quality Evaluation and Accreditation).
-From June 2016 to July 2019 I was the coordinator of the Modern Languages section and the Language and Linguistics section in the Spanish State Research Agency and I have been a member of its steering committee since June 2021.
-I am also an Honorary Consultant for the Shanghai Center for Research in English Language Education (SCRELE).
+From June 2016 to July 2019 I was the coordinator of the Modern Languages section and the Language and Linguistics section in the Spanish State Research Agency (http://www.aei.gob.es) and I have been a member of its governing council as a scientist of recognized prestige since June 2021.
+I have been distinguished with the highest level (A2) in research, teaching and management by the Basque Government.

 Research Interests